The American President

-The American President is a 1995 American romantic comedy-drama film directed and produced by Rob Reiner and written by Aaron Sorkin.
-The film stars Michael Douglas as President Andrew Shepherd, a widower who pursues a relationship with environmental lobbyist Sydney Ellen Wade (Annette Bening) – who has just moved to Washington, D.C. – while at the same time attempting to win the passage of a crime control bill during a re-election year.
+The American President is a 1995 American political romantic comedy drama film directed and produced by Rob Reiner and written by Aaron Sorkin.
+The film stars Michael Douglas as President Andrew Shepherd, a widower who pursues a romantic relationship with environmental lobbyist Sydney Ellen Wade (Annette Bening) – who has just moved to Washington, D.C. – while at the same time attempting to win the passage of a crime control bill during a re-election year.
 Martin Sheen, Michael J. Fox and Richard Dreyfuss star in supporting roles.

-The American President grossed $107.9 million on a budget of $62 million, and was praised by critics for its performances (especially of Douglas and Bening), musical score, story, and screenplay.
-Composer Marc Shaiman was nominated for the Academy Award for Best Original Musical or Comedy Score for The American President.
-The film was nominated for Golden Globes for Best Director, Best Screenplay, Best Actor in a Comedy/Musical for Michael Douglas, Best Actress in a Comedy/Musical for Annette Bening, and Best Comedy/Musical.
-The American Film Institute ranked The American President No. 75 on its list of America's Greatest Love Stories.
+The American President grossed $108 million on a budget of $62 million, and was praised by critics for its performances (especially Douglas's and Bening's), musical score, story, and screenplay.
+The film earned composer Marc Shaiman a nomination for the Academy Award for Best Original Musical or Comedy Score.
+The film was nominated for 5 Golden Globes: Best Picture – Musical or Comedy, Best Director, Best Actor – Musical or Comedy, Best Actress – Musical or Comedy, and Best Screenplay.
+In 2002, the American Film Institute ranked The American President No. 75 on its list of America's Greatest Love Stories.